-Fly to Quito and transfer to the HILTON COLON QUITO, ideally located near one of the city’s colorful markets.
-Surrounded by snowcapped peaks, yet only miles from the Equator, the city is known for its magnificent Spanish colonial architecture and lively street life.
+Fly to Quito, the highest capital city in the world at 9,350 feet, and transfer to your deluxe hotel.
+Surrounded by snowcapped peaks, yet only miles from the Equator, Quito is known for its magnificent Spanish colonial architecture and lively street life.

 Day 2 — Quito

-Quito is a city of startling contrasts, where thousands of years of native South American tradition are interwoven with imported Catholicism, the Spanish language, and European culture.
-Quaint family-owned shops and open-air markets are steps away from gleaming skyscrapers and ornate Spanish Baroque-style cathedrals favored by the Conquistadors.
-On the city tour, visit the Museo Nacional del Banco Central’s Archaeological Gallery and Golden Court and the noble, 16th-century Iglesia (Church) de San Francisco.
-Continue to the heart of Quito, a World Heritage site, and see the Moorish-influenced Catedral Metropolitana and Iglesia de La Compañía de Jesus, renowned for its lavish interiors decorated with an estimated seven tons of gold leaf.
+Quito is a city of startling contrasts, where thousands of years of native South American tradition are interwoven with imported Catholicism, the Spanish language and European culture.
+Quaint family-owned shops and open-air markets are steps away from the ornate Spanish baroque-style cathedrals favored by the Conquistadors and the gleaming skyscrapers of today.
+On the city tour, visit the Golden Court and the noble, 16th-century Iglesia (Church) de San Francisco.
+Continue to the heart of Quito, a UNESCO World Heritage site, and see the Moorish-influenced Catedral Metropolitana and the Iglesia de La Compañía de Jesus, renowned for its lavish interiors decorated with an estimated seven tons of gold leaf.